One of the most common questions we get is: what is a messaging app?

 1. Notifications (Where We Are Today)

 That alone is powerful.
 Messaging is more immediate, more personal, and often more engaging than traditional push notifications.
-You don’t need full gameplay inside chat to build something successful.
+You don’t need full interactivity inside chat to build something successful.
 Simply upgrading the notification layer can meaningfully improve retention and re-engagement.

 2. Mixed Mode (Where Things Get Interesting)